fdrgsp/cali/_dev/____________todo.md

 - add analysis runner to extraction

 - move thread widget near run and use it for both extraction and analysis

+- ask about best way to have thresholds...global???